A Notion of Uniqueness for the Adversarial Bayes Classifier: Main results

-This result motivates the definition of \emph{regularity} in one dimension. \begin{definition} We say $E\subset \Rset$ is a \emph{regular set of radius $\e$} if one can write both $E$ and $E^C$ as a disjoint union of intervals of length strictly greater than $2\e$. \end{definition} We will drop `of radius $\e$' when clear from the context.
+\end{theorem} Again, the alternative $m=M-1$ accounts for $A'=\emptyset$.
+This result motivates the definition of \emph{regularity} in one dimension. \begin{definition} We say $E\subset \Rset$ is a \emph{regular set of radius $\e$} if one can write both $E$ and $E^C$ as a disjoint union of intervals of length strictly greater than $2\e$. \end{definition} We will drop `of radius $\e$' when clear from the context. \Cref{thm:adv_bayes_and_degenerate} states that any adversarial Bayes classifier is equivalent to a regular set.
+However, as demonstrated by the example below, this claim does not extend to Bayes classifiers.